ros2/rosbag2/docs/design/rosbag2_record_replay_service.md

     Rename from `--exclude`.
 Exclude topics and services containing provided regular expression.

-- `--progress-bar [ProgressBarRate]`

-    Print a progress bar of the playback player at a specific rate in Hz.
-    Negative values mark an update for every published message, while a zero value disables the progress bar.
-Default to 3 Hz.

-- `--progress-bar-separation-lines [ProgressBarSeparationLines]`

-    Number of lines to separate the progress bar from the rest of the playback player output.
-    It prevents mixing external log message with the progress bar string.
-Default to 2.

 `-e REGEX, --regex REGEX` affects both topics and services.

 ## Implementation Staging